Exploring Sustainability at the Heart of Digital Infrastructure:

 Three Virtual Panels/Webinars:

-Each month, February through April, we’ll host a deep dive into one key dimension of data center sustainability.
-Each webinar will be 60-90 minutes with 3-5 short talks, followed by discussion and Q&A.
+BBISS hosted three deep dives into a key dimension of data center sustainability.
+Each webinar was 60-90 minutes with 3-5 short talks, followed by discussion and Q&A.

 Benefits for Participants